NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - Choice
      - auto, very small, low, medium, high
      - The usage of the water heater.
 Only applies if Efficiency Type is UniformEnergyFactor and Type is not instantaneous water heater.
 Does not apply to space-heating boilers.
-If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_, `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_, `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_recovery_efficiency``
      - false
      - Frac
-     - Double
+     - String
      - auto
      - Ratio of energy delivered to water heater to the energy content of the fuel consumed by the water heater.
 Only used for non-electric storage water heaters.
-If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_) is used.
    * - ``water_heater_heating_capacity``
      - false
      - Btu/hr
-     - Double
+     - String
      - auto
      - Heating capacity.
 Only applies to storage water heater and heat pump water heater (compressor).
-If not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_, `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Conventional Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#conventional-storage>`_, `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_backup_heating_capacity``
      - false
      - Btu/hr
-     - Double
+     - String
      - auto
      - Backup heating capacity for a heat pump water heater.
-If not provided, the OS-HPXML default (see `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Heat Pump <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#heat-pump>`_) is used.
    * - ``water_heater_standby_loss``
      - false
      - F/hr
-     - Double
+     - String
      - auto
      - The standby loss of water heater.
 Only applies to space-heating boilers.
-If not provided, the OS-HPXML default (see `Combi Boiler w/ Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#combi-boiler-w-storage>`_) is used.
+If auto or not provided, the OS-HPXML default (see `Combi Boiler w/ Storage <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#combi-boiler-w-storage>`_) is used.
    * - ``water_heater_jacket_rvalue``
      - false
      - h-ft^2-R/Btu